Criminal Justice Reform

 Clearly, the system isn’t working.
 By emphasizing incarceration, we actively create a revolving door system that continues to grow recidivism rates and increases the taxes you pay.

-According to several national surveys, nearly 70 percent of inmates have no high school diploma, 40 percent are functionally illiterate and 19 percent have no reading ability whatsoever.
-By emphasizing rehabilitation, we can make a change in those numbers.
-Prisoners who are given the opportunity to learn, to acquire much-needed life skills, while in prison are far more likely to gain employment and achieve self-sufficiency on the outside.
+According to several national surveys, nearly 70 percent of incarcerated people have no high school diploma, 40 percent are functionally illiterate and 19 percent have no reading ability whatsoever.
+By utilizing detention and incarceration only when necessary and emphasizing treatment and rehabilitation rather than punishment and violence , we can make a change in those numbers.
+People in prison who are given the opportunity to learn, to acquire much-needed life skills, are far more likely to gain employment and achieve self-sufficiency on the outside.

 Public Defender Reform

-Among ways we can strengthen our public defenders are by increasing the resources available to them, allowing for professional development and training, and pushing to have the lead public defender an elected position.
-With the right resources, this office can be a powerful tool in fighting prosecutorial corruption and helping keep innocent people out of jail.
+Among ways we can strengthen our public defenders are by increasing the resources available to them, allowing for professional development and training, and providing sufficient investigators and paralegals to support their work.
+With the right resources, public defenders can be a powerful tool in fighting prosecutorial corruption and helping keep innocent people out of jail.

 The Fight Ahead